 So, onto internet businesses.

-Kalahari.com, Amazon.com, and Bidorbuy.co.za are the most popular online commerce sites in South Africa and much closer to my definition of a web based business.
+Kalahari.com, Amazon.com and Bidorbuy.co.za are the most popular online e-commerce sites in South Africa and much closer to my definition of a web based business.

-If we are to include banks, surely FNB or now Capitec would feature?
-Over 70% of people in South Africa use Apps to manage their banking.
+If we are to include banks, surely FNB or Capitec would feature?
+Over 70% of people in South Africa use apps to manage their banking.

-I would however put before any bank, business like computicket.com, zando.co.za, spree.co.za and style36.co.za.
-These companies are more true blood web companies, and their names pop up on a lot of research.
+I would, however, put before any bank, businesses like computicket.com, zando.co.za, spree.co.za and style36.co.za.
+These companies are truer true-blood web companies, and their names pop up on a lot of research.

-Out of interest, computicket.com get 200 000 unique visitors a month according to siteworthtraffic.com … 2 thirds of Telkom.
+Out of interest, computicket.com gets 200 000 unique visitors a month according to siteworthtraffic.com…two thirds of Telkom.

-Top E comm awards (www.ecommerceawards.co.za) does not have 2017 on its website – but you will find the 2015 awards, and the eCommerce Achievement Award went to Groupon.
-I find this very interesting because I know someone who used to work there and things didn’t sound too great, not to mention that it closed in November 2016.
-A little confusing there.
+Top e-commerce awards, www.ecommerceawards.co.za, do not have 2017 on its website, but you will find that the 2015 awards and the e-Commerce Achievement Award went to Groupon.
+I find this very interesting because I know someone who worked there and things didn’t sound to great, not to mention that it closed in November.
+It’s a little confusing, to say the least.

-I have to then say my overall choice, and again a company that pops up everywhere from research, also a company that started in the same suburb as mine, is www.yuppiechef.com … with traffic estimated at 99 000 monthly unique visitors... (www.siteworthtraffic.com)
+I have to then say, too, that my overall choice and, again, a company that pops everywhere in my research is www.yuppiechef.com.
+This company started in the same suburb as mine and has a traffic estimated at 99 000 unique visitors monthly. (www.siteworthtraffic.com)

 99 000 unique visitors per month is extremely good!
-To generate that amount of traffic using PCC google adwords, you have to spend per month well over 1.3 million if you use the average cost per click.
+To generate that amount of traffic, using PCC Google Adwords, you’d have to spend, per month, well over 1.3 million rand if you use the average cost per click.

 Unfortunately, there really is not much information on web companies doing well in South Africa.